 Strong bones help you do the things you love.

-Our bones and their strength are what allow us to do the things we love, especially our favorite physical and outdoor activities; however, low bone density can greatly impact the strength and health of your bones.
-Your doctor will determine if a bone density test is necessary for you.
-Each test is completed in our state-of-the-art Imaging Center.
+Our bones and their strength are what allow us to do the things we love, like our favorite physical and outdoor activities.
+However, low bone density can greatly impact the strength and health of your bones.
+At Eagles Landing Health, our doctors can determine if a DEXA bone density scan is necessary for you, which allows us to diagnose and monitor a patient with significant bone loss.

 Why get a DEXA Bone Density Test at ELH?